Flavor Tips for Salt Free Cooking

 Vinegar - So many kinds to add that flavorful zing

-Have a variety of vinegar available, especially for a low sodium diet.
+Have a variety of vinegars available, especially for a low sodium diet.
 Most of us are familiar with apple cider vinegar, white distilled vinegar and balsamic vinegar, but there are so many more types and flavors.
 Red wine vinegar, and white wine vinegar are staples in the vinegar realm.
 Try Chardonnay vinegar or Sherry vinegar with a different flavor edge.
 Also, there are hot and spicy vinegars, garlic vinegar, and many types of herbal vinegar to choose from.
 One of my favorites is tarragon vinegar.
 Remember every brand will taste different.

 Tip: A substitute for the popular apple cider vinegar is 2 teaspoons of lemon juice and 1 teaspoon of apple juice, this works great, especially if you don't use vinegar or just run out of it.